 Now the company services homes and all types of businesses including schools, restaurants, farmers markets, and, of course, coffee shops — and they do it all with zero-emission bicycle power.
 All business clients also receive benefits by way of green marketing, diversion metrics, and compost certifications.

-See all the things Community Composting is doing in Rochester by clicking here.
+See all the things Community Composting Company is doing in the Hudson Valley.

 North Carolina (Raleigh)

-The same CompostNow that’s in Atlanta is also in Raleigh — see above!
+The same CompostNow that’s in Atlanta is also in Raleigh!

 In case you missed it, CompostNow works with homes, offices, and restaurants to keep the “nutrient cycle” circulating in every community it works with.
 They’ll even track your waste reduction and compost creation down to the pound.